This tutorial assumes that you already created a mailbox and sent your first email. If not, check out this article to get started.

-Launch the template debugger to see which parts of the document matches or not a template
+Launch the template debugger to see which parts of the document match or not a template

 Delete the document

-The recommended action is shown is darker blue.
+The recommended action shown is a darker blue.

-Make sure that all the data was captured correctly.
+Make sure that all the data were captured correctly.

 In this screen you see: